Frothy7650/ghpkg/README.md

 | `-U `          | Update an installed package | No    |
 | `-C`           | Verify package existance | Yes   |

-### Installation
- **It's on the AUR, and you can also clone and build it yourself, on linux, just do make linux, and on windows(experimental), do make build, and then move it to a location on the path.**